How Much Coffee is Too Much? The Truth about Caffeine May Surprise You

 - 240-720mg for espresso.

 Notice the limits?
+Unlike caffeine pills that have a fixed amount of caffeine per dosage, coffee drinks have varying caffeine content.
 Maybe you’re wondering why the heck there is such a broad range in the first place?
 Well, the caffeine molecule is a natural occurrence in around 60 different types of plants.

 The biological evolution of a certain plant, combined with environmental conditions, and even the brewing method used, all play a role in the amount of caffeine a sample will have.
 Also different types of coffee beans will have different levels of caffeine, such as: